Skip to main content

 Mental Health

-There is also specific mental health legislative protection, which covers the assessment, treatment and rights of people with a mental health condition.
+There is specific mental health legislative protection, which covers the assessment, treatment and rights of people with a mental health condition.

 Assessment and treatment

-Many people receive specialist mental health care and treatment in the community.
 However, some people can experience severe mental health problems that need admission to hospital for assessment and treatment.

 An application for assessment or treatment must be supported in writing by two registered medical practitioners.
-The recommendation must include a statement about why an assessment and/or treatment is necessary, and why other methods of dealing with the patient are not suitable.

 Admissions to hospital

 Most people who receive treatment in hospitals or psychiatric units for mental health conditions are there on a voluntary basis.
-They have the same rights as people receiving treatment for physical illnesses.

 Approved social workers

-Approved social workers are specially trained in both mental health and the law around it.
-They are appointed by local trusts to interview and assess people.
 They can make an application for admission where they consider that detention is the most suitable way of giving care and treatment.

 Nearest relative

-Legally the nearest relative has certain rights which can be used to protect the patient's interests.
 Usually, the nearest relative is the older of the two people who are highest in the following list, regardless of gender:

 • husband, wife or civil partner